Troubleshooting Meeting Invitation Issues

 - For Exchange users, the invite may appear in the Inbox folder of the calendar.
 There may be a setting preventing these from appearing on the calendar itself.

-- If the recipient uses an iCloud account with a Gmail or Outlook address, the invite may be intercepted by those services and not reach iCloud, as highlighted in the section above.
+- If the recipient (you or someone else) uses an iCloud account with a Gmail or Outlook address, the invite may be intercepted by those services and not reach iCloud, as highlighted in the section above.

 Google Calendar Users